sarah bernhardt peony

 Sarah Bernhardt peonies (Paeonia lactiflora ‘Sarah Bernhardt’) are herbaceous perennial plants with full double-type peony flowers that bloom late in the peony growing season (typically early summer).
 Full double peonies like Sarah Bernhardt’s are known for their voluminous layers of petals.
 In this flower type, all stamens and carpels are transformed into petals.

-Sarah bernhardt peony
+sarah bernhardt peony

 Planting new peonies